feliceforgione/foodiegram/README.md

 ## Features

-- Explore new posts to food posts that are within your local area based on your location
+- Explore new food posts that are within your current location
 - Follow people who share foods that you enjoy
 - Save your favorite posts
 - Leave comments on posts
-- Infitinte Scroll food feed
 - Notifications of when people follow you or like your posts
 - Find food posts from specific food establishments
+- Suggestions for people to follow based on your likes
+- Infitinte Scroll food feed

 ## Roadmap